tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ???
 - This lesson is intended to just show the **path object**.
-  It is another (small)step in adding functionality to the API.
+- It is another (small)step in adding functionality to the API.

 ---

+class: lesson

 # Lesson 1.03: Pets